cugu/apfs.ksy/README.md

 ### iBored

 The free disk editor [iBored](http://apps.tempel.org/iBored) adds support for APFS volumes in version 1.2.
-While it does currently not read this ksy file for its templates feature, its templates.xml file is modeled (manually) after this kdy file.
+While it does currently not read this ksy file for its templates feature, its templates.xml file is modeled (manually) after this ksy file.

 Get the latest beta (1.2b6 or higher) from here: http://files.tempel.org/iBored – note that these beta versions may contain support only for APFS, whereas the official (older) release supports many other formats (FAT, HFS etc.).